Galser/tfe-selfsigned-with-proxy/README.md

     ![Proxy](screenshots/proxy-double-check.png)

 - Return to the dashboard.
-Wait a couple of minutes for the state at the left rectangle to be changed to **Started**.
-Now, below the button [Stop now] there is link **[Open]** :
+Wait a couple of minutes for the state in the left rectangle to be changed to **Started**.
+Now, below the button **[Stop now]** there is link **[Open]** :

     ![Started](screenshots/6_started.png)

-    Open it, this will lead you to the first-time setup of the admin user :
+    Open it.
+This will lead you to the first-time setup of the admin user :
 - Set up your admin user :

     ![Setup admin user](screenshots/7_admin_setup.png)

     Fill in the form and press **[Create an account]**
-- Now you are logged in the brand fresh Private Terraform Enterprise.
+- Now you are logged in the brand fresh Terraform Enterprise.
 Congratulations.
 You can check over the next section on how to test it.

 ## Finalize GitLab configuration